Fall 2025 New Student Information

 General Education Requirements are courses that all degree seeking students at UNC Charlotte must complete.
 You can view more information about these requirements by visiting the University’s General Education website.
 Note: all math and science general education requirements are satisfied through the completion of major requirements.
 Students complete General education courses alongside major requirements throughout a their academic career.

-Engineering Major Requirements are the required College of Engineering courses to complete a student’s declared major.
+LCOE Major Requirements are the required College of Engineering courses to complete a student’s degree in their chosen major.
 Students can view these requirements, and the recommended sequence, by viewing their major’s Academic Plan of Study

 These meetings are for students only.
+Due to FERPA privacy laws, parents and other student supporters are not permitted to join the advising sessions.
 Please make sure you are able to sign onto your advising meeting alone and in a distraction-free environment.

 During your meeting, you should plan to have the following information readily available: